valiton/harbourmaster-commerce-drupal8-module/README.md

   * To add premium functionality to an entity type, add the 'Premium content' field to it.
+  * Set the field to hold only one value.
   * On the field settings page other fields added to that entity type can be marked as premium fields and will be encrypted on entity view pages.
   * The field settings page also allows to mark fields as teasers.
 These fields